djdd87/SynoAI/README.md

 * SendTypes [optional] (Default: ```false```): The list of found types will be sent to the webhook in the body of the request as a JSON string array.

 ### Telegram
 The telegram bot will send notifications and images when motion has been detected.

-For setting up the telegram bot there are [plenty](https://core.telegram.org/bots#6-botfather) of [guides](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-telegram?view=azure-bot-service-4.0) available.
+To use this notification, you will need to set up your own Telegram bot using [one](https://core.telegram.org/bots#6-botfather) of the many [guides](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-telegram?view=azure-bot-service-4.0) available.

 ```json
 {